TYPO3GmbH/blog/Documentation/FAQ/Index.rst

 -------------

 Any contributor is welcome to join our team.
 All you need is an account on our bitbucket system.
 Please request a user account in our `service desk`_.
-If you already have an account, please ask for access to project in our `service desk`_.
+If you already have an account, please ask for access to the project in our `service desk`_.

 Clone / git repo